llama887/CADEvolve/README.md

 # Onshape ↔ FeatureCAM Import / Export Tooling

+# LLM To Do
+1. Change parameters in existing features
+2. Add new fillets

 This repository contains two coordinated components used in an Onshape → FeatureCAM workflow:

 1. **Python script (`Export_test.py`)**